 You might see your bank teller in a suit and tie at work, but later, performing a time-honoured puja on the banks of a sacred river, wearing an orange robe with tilak marks on his forehead.

-The spiritual undercurrent in India has given rise to several forms of practise: the two most well-known in the west are yoga and meditation.
+The spiritual undercurrent in India has given rise to several forms of practice: the two most well-known in the west are yoga and meditation.
 You can find ashrams, retreats, and centers all over India.

-Yoga comes from the Hindu tradition and includes meditation as a core practise.
+Yoga comes from the Hindu tradition and includes meditation as a core practice.
 This is one of the differences between yoga in India and in the west – where it’s seen as more of a physical exercise.

 Meditation is also associated with the Buddhist tradition, and it’s the main form of spiritual practise in Buddhism.